 The Real Estate Institute of New Zealand (REINZ) accredits the Bachelor of Business (Property).
 It represents more than 14,000 real estate professionals nationwide.

-RICS - Royal Institute of Chartered Surveyors
+RICS - Royal Institution of Chartered Surveyors

-Massey's Bachelor of Construction is accredited by the Royal Institute of Chartered Surveyors.
+Massey's Bachelor of Construction is accredited by the Royal Institution of Chartered Surveyors.
 This global professional body promotes and enforces international standards in the valuation, management and development of land, real estate, construction and infrastructure.